 Join 200,000 smart marketers and get the month’s hottest marketing news and insights delivered straight to your inbox!

 What is data analytics?

-Data analytics is the process of gathering, organizing, and assessing key metrics related to various parts of your business.
+Data analytics is the process of gathering, organizing, and assessing key metrics related to various parts of your business in order to find trends and gain insights into your processes and strategies.
 The goal is to see how your business is performing and determine what you can do to improve it going forward.

-If you’re new to the world of data analysis, you might be wondering how it works.
+Now you know the answer to the question, “what is data analytics?”
+But if you’re new to the world of analytics, you might be wondering how it works.
 What does analytics look like in action?
 How should you go about it?

 1. Choose your metrics